What is Yi Peng Festival?

 Where to See Yi Peng Festival in Chiang Mai

-Lanterns are released into the sky all over Chiang Mai and during the night there are at least four main places where you can enjoy the event for free!
+Lanterns are released into the sky all over Chiang Mai and during the night there are at least three main places where you can enjoy the event for free!

 1. Lanna Dhutanka Buddhist Center (Mae Jo University) Sky Lantern Mass Release